The Technical Services Bureau is comprised of the Records Section, Communications Section, Fiscal/ Payroll Section, and Community Services Section.

 The CAPS Volunteer Program has approximately 70 active volunteers, all graduates of the Citizen’s Academy.
 The Citizen’s Academy performs two functions: To create a greater understanding and trust between public safety and those we serve, and to increase the services our volunteers are able to provide to the community.
 CAPS is a unique program utilizing volunteers to enhance both Police and Fire services to the community.

-Under the coordination and supervision of the Police Department, CAPS volunteers donated over 14,000 hours of volunteer time in 2011 and 2012 to programs including Neighborhood Watch, Vacation Checks, Park Lock-ups, Holiday Patrol, Code Enforcement, District Attorney report runs, EMS Backboard Pick-Up, and administrative support (countless hours assisting with office duties at the Department).
+Under the coordination and supervision of the Police Department, CAPS volunteers donated 12,454 hours of volunteer time in 2013 to programs including Neighborhood Watch, Vacation Checks, Park Lock-ups, Holiday Patrol, Code Enforcement, District Attorney report runs, EMS Backboard Pick-Up, and administrative support (countless hours assisting with office duties at the Department).
 Volunteers also participated in many community events in Folsom, including the Folsom Rodeo, National Night Out, the Emergency Preparedness Fair, DUI checkpoints, and the Veteran’s Day Parade, just to name a few.
 The volunteers are a cherished and valuable asset to our department and this community.